 At the conclusion of school, an adult, usually the Director, will bring all students downstairs to the hallway at the school entrance.
-Parents or authorized adults are required to enter through the side/back entrance and pick up their children.
-Children 5th grade and younger are not permitted to leave the building unattended.
+Children will be escorted to their parents/guardians by the Director or a Teacher.
+Please drive safely and be aware of people around the cars.